 Notes

-- Protein: You can add ½ cup of paneer or tofu while making beetroot puree to increase the protein intake for kids or adults.
+- Protein: To boost the protein intake, consider adding ½ cup of cottage cheese, paneer or tofu while making beetroot puree in a blender.

-- Green leafy Vegetables: You can add green leafy vegetables like finely chopped spinach, kale, or methi (fenugreek leaves) to make them healthier.
+- Green leafy Vegetables: You can add green leafy vegetables like finely chopped spinach, kale, moringa or methi (fenugreek leaves) to make them nutritious.

-- Beet Chapati: You can make beetroot chapati or roti by mixing wheat flour, beetroot puree, and salt into a dough.
+- Beet Chapati: Prepare beetroot chapati or roti (phulka) by simply kneading together wheat flour, beetroot puree, and salt into a dough.

 Nutrition